 After proceeding to confirmed PhD candidature, candidates should present to their supervisor at least one significant piece of written work (in the form of a report, draft chapter or work-in-progress paper) annually.
 Student and supervisor should also undertake a major review of work completed at least six-monthly so it can be assessed within the overall shape of the study and the time-frame for completion.

 If a candidate is unable to resolve serious problems with their supervisory arrangement, he or she should first appeal to the Head of School or nominee for assistance.
 If this does not result in a resolution, the Secretary of the Research Higher Degree Committee (PhD) or the Manager of the Research and Graduate Studies Committee (Masters) should be approached.
 It is important that these steps be taken without delay so that progress is not unduly impeded.
 In cases where the supervisor and the Head of School are one and the same person, the Secretary of the Research Higher Degree or Research and Graduate Studies Committee should be approached directly.
-Help is also available from the University of Melbourne Student Union Student Union Advocacy Service web page and the Counselling and Psychological Services.
+Help is also available from the University of Melbourne Student Union Advocacy web page and the Counselling and Psychological Services.

-A PhD or Masters by Research program at the University of Melbourne is a demanding undertaking requiring performance to the full extent of the candidate's ability.
+A PhD or Masters by Research program at The University of Melbourne is a demanding undertaking requiring performance to the full extent of the candidate's ability.
 It is therefore expected that candidature be undertaken on a full-time basis, except where there are circumstances warranting part-time enrolment.
 Part-time students should ensure that they continue to have sufficient time available each week as agreed with their supervisors, to work on their project.
 In some instances, the candidate, in consultation with their supervisor, might determine that additional coursework subjects will assist in their research program.
 In such cases, application should be made on the "Additional coursework subjects" form.

 Professional development is considered an integral part of the PhD training program, and might include tutoring or presentations at academic and public fora.
 The University of Melbourne does not stipulate the maximum hours to be worked, but recommends as a guide no more than 6 hours per week across the year.